Wednesday, November 28, 2007

 When she fights the process, it can be frustrating.
 She's always fought going to bed.
 So I just bounce and pray.
 Her father often comes to mind.
 I just pray for him.
 I pray that he figures things out where he is and that, somehow, the Lord touches his life.
-Maybe you guys could join me in praying for Paul.
+Maybe you guys could join me in praying for Timmy.
 It's a tough request for me to make.
 Allie is really getting better, but she can't see very well and that makes me nuts.
 I don't think she knows, though.
 I wonder what she thinks; what she remembers.

 These are the things I think about when I'm bouncing her and putting her to bed.
 So I pray.

 She's up again and the charming and beautiful Susan is up taking a turn on the fitness orb.

 Allie has been doing great the past couple of days.
 Thanks for your prayers.
 She's gotten a reprieve from the teething pain and has been flat out chowing down.
 I've been careful to keep my fingers away from her mouth so I don't lose any digits.

 She changes loyalties without notice or any kind of regularity.
 One day she's my baby.
 Then she's the charming and beautiful Susan's baby for a week.
 I don't know what it's going to take to buy her loyalty so that she's always on my side.
 But she's definitely figured out how to keep me under her thumb.
 That's where I live.

 Lentil soup is Allie Soup Du Jour.
 Everything the charming and beautiful Susan sets before her is devoured in short order.
 I've been the one feeding her the past couple of days so I wear a good amount of what Allie eats.
 She likes to spit.
 I've decided not to teach her that spitting is bad because I'm having so much fun spitting back.

 This is the soup Susan is whipping up for Allie in a bullet.
 We give her regular food but we puree it.

 Friday, November 09, 2007

 What would the world be like if we actually...